Duet3D/wiki-content/User_manual/Tuning/Pressure_advance.md

 ## NOTE: Extruder speed, jerk and acceleration

-When enabling and configuring pressure advance, the extruder acceleration ([M201](/User_manual/Reference/Gcodes/M201) E parameter) has to be limited to the allowable instantaneous speed change of the extruder (aka jerk) in mm/s, divided by pressure advance (M572 S parameter) in seconds, to avoid pressure advance causing the extruder motor to skip steps.
+With pressure advance enabled, RRF will automatically limit extruder acceleration ([M201 E](/User_manual/Reference/Gcodes/M201), mm/sec^2) to the lower of either the M201 E value, or the instantaneous speed change allowed ([M566 E](/User_manual/Reference/Gcodes/M566), aka jerk, converted to mm/s) divided by the pressure advance constant ([M572 S](/User_manual/Reference/Gcodes/M572), in seconds), to avoid pressure advance causing the extruder motor to skip steps.
+For extruder-only moves, only the M201 limit is applied.

+This means the extruder speed, acceleration and jerk settings are important to get right.

-**Extruder maximum speed** ([M203](/User_manual/Reference/Gcodes/M203) E parameter, mm/min) should be set to the maximum retraction speed, usually around 30 to 60mm/s, so 1800 to 3600mm/min.
+**Extruder maximum speed** ([M203](/User_manual/Reference/Gcodes/M203) E parameter, mm/min) should be set to the maximum retraction speed achievable without skipping steps, usually around 30 to 60mm/s, so 1800 to 3600mm/min.
 For normal extrusion moves, the speed is much lower than this.

-**Extruder allowable instantaneous speed change (jerk)** ([M566](/User_manual/Reference/Gcodes/M566) E parameter, mm/min) can be set quite high to avoid acceleration being limited during printing moves, as long as this doesn't result in skipped steps.
+**Extruder allowable instantaneous speed change (jerk)** ([M566](/User_manual/Reference/Gcodes/M566) E parameter, mm/min) This largely depends on the extruder; a direct-drive NEMA17 motor can have jerk set between 2000 to 6000mm/min.
+Smaller, high-geared NEMA14 motors might be between 200 to 500mm/min as they can't tolerate high jerk values, but then these are often used for direct-drive hotends, for which the amount of PA needed is usually small.
+High jerk is also a problem for Flexi shaft remote extruders, so follow the manufacturers recommendation.
+Ideally, set jerk high enough to avoid acceleration being limited during printing moves, as long as this doesn't result in skipped steps.

-**Extruder acceleration** ([M201](/User_manual/Reference/Gcodes/M201) E parameter, mm/sec^2) can be set higher if desired and that value will be used for retract and reprime moves.
+**Extruder acceleration** ([M201](/User_manual/Reference/Gcodes/M201) E parameter, mm/sec^2) smaller, geared extruders will need lower acceleration, while larger NEMA17 direct-drive can be set higher.
+Settings in the range of 2000 to 4000mm/sec^2 should be fine, but test for skipped steps.
+This value will be used for extruder-only moves, like retract and reprime moves.

 Determine and test full-speed extruder moves before tuning PA, then check whether accleration is set correctly for your PA testing range.
 Note [M566](/User_manual/Reference/Gcodes/M566) reports jerk in mm/min, [M205](/User_manual/Reference/Gcodes/M205) reports jerk in mm/s.